Trousez/4-BIT-ALU/docs/The_Adder.md

 | 1           | 1           | 0                   | **0**       | **1**                 |
 | 1           | 1           | 1                   | **1**       | **1**                 |

+Verification of the logic were done using LOGISM.

 ![Half_adder](../images/Full_Adders_1.png)

 - The first circuit is a Full adder made of 2 half-adders and an or-gate